 What is Hera’s presence on the web?

-The Group’s visibility increased in 2017.
-Hera’s presence on the web focuses on blogs, forums, social networks and YouTube, platforms where the Group listens and responds to the needs of its users and monitors exchanges that are relevant for its reputation.
-The analysis of over 6,800 posts referring to Hera showed that the global visibility index is growing on blogs, social networks and Youtube, while falling in forums.
-Compared to 2016, the global quality of the Group’s visibility is increasing, confirming quite positive results.
-The qualitative visibility index is slightly falling on blogs, but rising on all other sources.
-With regard to social networks, visibility quality is improving on Facebook, while there is a slight decline on Twitter which confirms quite satisfying figures nonetheless.
+The Group’s visibility on social media sharply increased in 2018 (+13%).
+Hera’s presence on the web focuses on blogs, forums and social networks, platforms where the Group listens and responds to the needs of its users and monitors exchanges that are relevant for its reputation.
+The analysis of over 7,400 posts referring to Hera showed that the global visibility index is growing on blogs and social networks, while it is lower on forums and Youtube; sentiment increased showing positive ratings.

 Among the most frequently discussed topics in 2018: waste management services with the strengthening and reorganisation of the waste collection service, water network maintenance, initiatives and sponsorships, the Rifiutologo and My Hera apps, anti-freeze advice for meters, and the presentation of the Sustainability Report.

 In 2018, Hera Group’s Twitter account reached 4,762 followers (+105% compared to 2017), with an average of 112 tweets published each month (1,344 total).
 The tweets had an average 400 thousand monthly views (4,769,000 totals), and generated about 15 thousand shares (5,482 retweets and 9,030 likes).